 Maud Newton has written personal essays, cultural and literary criticism, and fiction, and is currently writing a book about the science and superstition of ancestry for Random House.
 Her essay on “America’s Ancestry Craze” was the cover story of the June 2014 issue of Harper’s Magazine.

-Her work has also appeared in the New York Times Magazine, Narrative, the New York Times Book Review, Bookforum, the Awl, Medium, Granta, the Oxford American, Tin House, Humanities, the Los Angeles Times, the Washington Post, the American Prospect, the Boston Globe, the Paris Review Daily and many other publications and anthologies, including the New York Times Bestseller, What My Mother Gave Me.
+Newton’s work has also appeared in the New York Times Magazine, Narrative, the New York Times Book Review, Bookforum, the Oxford American, the Awl, Granta, Tin House, Humanities, the Los Angeles Times, the Boston Globe, the Paris Review Daily and many other publications and anthologies, including the New York Times Bestseller, What My Mother Gave Me.

 Newton was born in Dallas, to a Texan mother and a southern father.
 At two, she moved to Miami, Florida, where she was often mistaken for a tourist because of her Scottish shut-in complexion.
 She attended the University of Florida, where she studied writing with Padgett Powell and Harry Crews, and then, for lack of a better plan, she went to law school.
 Now a resident of Brooklyn, she has worked for more than a decade as an editor and writer for (a legal publishing division of) Thomson Reuters.